DataDevils/DataBootCamp/docs/Streamflow_Task1.md

 ## ○ EXERCISE 1: Altering units and plotting

 Your project manager looks at the chart but doesn’t like the metric system.
-Add a new column to convert discharge to millions of gallons per day. <u>Make a new plot and show side by side to the CFS plot</u>. (`1` CFS = `0.53817` MGD)
+Add a new column to convert discharge to millions of gallons per day. <u>Make a new plot and show side by side to the "cfs" or "cms" plot</u>. (`1` CFS = `0.53817` MGD)

 ---